BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 Cho H, Kim S, Lee J, Lee JS (2014) Data-driven integration of multiple sentiment dictionaries for lexicon-based sentiment classification of product reviews.
 Knowledge-Based Systems 71:61–71.

+C. Shin, J.-H. Hong, and A. K. Dey, ‘‘Understanding and prediction of mobile application usage for smart phones,’’ in Proc.
+ACM Conf.
+Ubiquitous Comput.
+(UbiComp), 2012, pp. 173–182.

 Dai, W., Xue, G.-R., Yang, Q., and Yu, Y. (2007).
 Transferring naive bayes classifiers for text classification.
 In Proceedings of the AAAI ’07, 22nd national conference on Artificial intelligence, pages 540–545.

 Gabrilovich, E. and Markovitch, S. (2007).
 Computing semantic relatedness using Wikipedia-based explicit semantic analysis.
 In Proceedings of the 20th International Joint Conference on Artificial Intelligence, volume 7, pages 1606–1611.